jmattaa/laser/README.md

 lsr -GDS # this will only show directories (not hidden) and symlinks that are not mentioned in .gitignore
 ```

-Files, directories, symlinks and hidden files each have their own color.
-The contents are also sorted alphabetically within each category.
-And they're
-separeted by a newline

-Tree view recursively shows the contents of subdirectories indented.

 # Authors
 - [@jmattaa](https://github.com/jmattaa)